Self-learning is difficult and frankly, quite lonely. Here’s how you can make it easier.

 So, good news - I have created a course that takes you from Level 1 to Level 5, one at a time.
 At each level, I will address the hurdles of that level and give you advice on how you can overcome it.

-I have taken inspiration from game designers to create an optimal learning experience for my learners.
+I have taken inspiration from game designers to create an optimal learning experience.
 Here are the 3 pillars of my curriculum:

-I'll deliver the curriculum, my lessons and instructions for you to follow via email over the course of next 4 weeks for free.
+I'll deliver the curriculum, my lessons and instructions for you to follow via email over the course of next 8 weeks.
 What more - each of these emails is just a 3-minute read!